A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: Abstract

 \section{Abstract}

 Beta regression is a popular methodology when the outcome variable $y$ is on the open interval $(0,1)$.
 When $y$ is in the closed interval $[0,1]$, it is commonly accepted that beta regression is inapplicable.
-Instead, common solutions are to use augmented beta regression or censoring models or else to subjectively rescale the endpoints to allow beta regression.
+Instead, common solutions are to use augmented beta regression or censoring models or else to subjectively transform the endpoints or rescale $y$ to allow beta regression.
 We provide an attractive new approach with a family of models that treats the entirety of $y\in[0,1]$ in a single model without rescaling or the need for the complications of augmentation or censoring.
 This family provides the interpretational convenience of a single straightforward model for the expectation of $y \in [0,1]$ over its entirety.
-We establish the conditions for the existence of a unique MLE and then examine this new family of models from both maximum-likelihood and Bayesian perspectives.
+We establish conditions for the existence of a unique MLE and then examine this new family of models from both maximum-likelihood and Bayesian perspectives.
 We successfully apply the models to employment data in which augmented beta regression was difficult due to data separation.
-We also apply the models to healthcare panel data that were originally examined by way of rescaling. \textbf{Keywords:} Beta regression; finite mixture distributions; bounded data; Bayesian inference; longitudinal data.
+We also apply the models to healthcare panel data that were originally examined by way of data transformation.